 Not only could you stretch out a piece-y style like this, we think it would look even better on day two or three, post-wash.

-Solange Knowles' Blonde Bun
+Solange Knowles' Center-Parted Bun

 If you think short haircuts can’t be pulled back, you’re missing out on a whole category of short, edgy hairstyles.
 For this look, Solange Knowles’s hair is styled in a perfectly imperfect low bun.
 The lived-in hairstyle complements the sleekness of her outfit for an overall cooler vibe.

-Rowan Blanchard's Pixie Cut and Wet Look
+Rowan Blanchard's Wet Pixie

 When it comes to short, edgy hairstyles, the less contrived they look, the cooler they feel.
 Rowan Blanchard’s effortless wet style appears as if she just stepped out of the shower, but the shiny, piece-y strands actually take a little behind-the-scenes magic.
 A lightweight gel or styling cream will give the effect of soaked strands without actually requiring water.